 - March: Conduct interviews with student applicants and extend offers by the end of March.
 Please allow students at least 2 weeks to accept or decline offers.

 - April: Students and preceptors have until the end of April to confirm internships.

 - May-June: Identify and secure a workstation for your intern at your job site.
 Commence the internship process by officially welcoming the intern and introducing them to appropriate staff at the job site.
 Meet with your intern and complete the Internship Agreement within the first two weeks of the beginning of the internship.

-- July: Participate in the site visit with the Field Supervisor.
+- July: Participate in the midpoint review with the Field Consultant.